fedeghe/malta/README.md

   _filepath_ is the path to the desired file relative to the templateFile directory; if starts with / then will be relative to the execution folder

 - **$varname$**
-  _varname_ is the key for a variable that Malta will search in a _vars.json_ file that should be found in the template folder
+  _varname_ is the key for a variable that Malta will search in a _vars.json_ file that should be found in the template folder (or wherever the -vars options indicates)

 - **!{expression}!**
-  _expression_ can contain anything that must be evaluated (eval is used)
+  _expression_ can contain anything that must be evaluated (`eval` function is used)

 ---